-Ok, you may be wondering what I was up to that kept me back from posting on Wednesday as usual.
+Okay!
+You may be wondering what I was up to that kept me back from posting on Wednesday as usual.
 Well, now you know.
+This doubles post was in the making.
 Since this is going to be a long post I will have to keep my words to a minimum, but you all know how I love to talk….

 Doubles is THE ULTIMATE Trini street food.
 It doesn’t get any better than this: it’s relatively cheap, tasty, wholesome, filling, fresh, piping hot and fits nicely in the palm of your hand.

 Eating it comes to be a ritual: bend forward slightly to avoid the filling getting on your clothes; hold doubles opened in one hand while the other picks up the bara filled with the channa and condiments… Or if you find that too messy you can enjoy it like I do… unwrap one side and munch away like a veggie wrap or burrito.
 Then when you’re finished enjoy a cold coconut water; with slight jelly!